 While many just think of Microsoft as Office, Windows, Bill Gates, or the the Xbox, Microsoft’s focus on marketing – and content marketing in particular – has helped support, grow and sustain their success in the face of some pretty stiff competition.

-And that success is still very much in action today.
+And the success of the Microsoft marketing strategy is still very much in evidence today.
 In June 2015 LinkedIn revealed their top 10 most influential global brands.
 Scoring their content marketing efforts, Microsoft beat Google, Forbes, hp, IBM and others to claim top spot.
 Rising from 4th place in 2014, what were the contributing factors that helped them take the number one spot?

 - 99% of employees are actively sharing content